Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-09-02-dictionary-propagation.md

 **Observing a predicate per key-value pair costs 48 bytes above the floor**, which is exactly the two boxed integers the model predicts for `pair.Value.Rank` and `& 1`, the boolean being a shared box.
 The expression machinery is not the problem.

-**The dictionary query layer adds 568 bytes per value change**, and it is byte-identical for a scalar `All` query and a storage-holding `Where` query.
-That identity is the strongest single clue available: whatever it is, both share it.
+**The dictionary query layer adds 568 bytes per value change.**

 An observed indexer costs a further 808 bytes per dictionary change, against a control of zero.
 That is a separate figure and is not diagnosed here.

 For comparison, the equivalent collection query costs **nothing at all** per crossing as of `2026-09-02-the-thirty-two-bytes.md`.

+**A warning about the `All` arm, which misled this document's first draft.** `ObservableDictionaryAllQuery.OnInitialization` builds a `Where` query and wraps it: `where = observableDictionaryQuery.ObserveWhere(Predicate)`.
+The two query arms are therefore **not two implementations which happen to agree** — one calls the other, and their byte-identical figures carry no information about a shared mechanism.
+Anything inferred from that identity is worthless.
+In particular, the inference that the `Where` query's inner `ObservableDictionary` storage is innocent because a scalar query without storage costs the same **does not hold**: the scalar query has that storage too, one layer down.

 ## The prediction, which was wrong, and the change which was reverted

 The hypothesis: every dictionary query adapts the caller's `(key, value) => …` lambda to a key-value-pair lambda by wrapping it in `Expression.Invoke`, which puts an `ObservableInvocationExpression` in every per-element observation — a node which disposes and rebuilds its whole inner expression whenever an argument changes — and which also hides the expression from `DirectSubscriptionAnalyzer`, since the analyzer has no arm for an invocation and refuses everything wrapped in one.